bogeta11040/it-place-tests/Bug_Ticket.md

 Functionality is tested on Chrome, Firefox, Edge and Safari web browsers.

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>This ticket is in the "Assigned" status.
 Development team reviewed it and determined its prirority.</i>

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>This ticket is in the "In Progress" status.
 Developer is working on it.</i>

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>This ticket is in the "Testing" status.
 No new issues are found during prior review.</i>

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>This ticket is in the "In Testing" status.
 I changed the assignee to myself.</i>

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>Fix is not verified, I'm leaving a comment:</i>